 About the Author

-ELECFREAKS focus on microbit and release interesting articles
+ELECFREAKS focuses on microbit and publishes interesting articles

 - Micro bit supplier